interstar/golden-pond/README.md

 These experiments are under way and will end up in this git repo when there's something worth showing.

 Meanwhile, GoldenPond as an idea, and actually usable code, is now a thing.
 And I'm very excited about it.
-I'm starting to consolidate it, together with some of my other music/code projects under a new "micro-research lab" : [Gilbert Lister Research](http://gilbertlisterresearch.com)
+I'm starting to consolidate it, together with some of my other music/code projects under a new "micro-research lab" : [Gilbert Lister Research](http://gilbertlisterresearch.com) That's where you'll find more documentation / tutorials too.